Discrete Lagrangian Neural Networks with Automatic Symmetry Discovery: Introduction

+\item {\bf Symmetry framework.} We introduce a novel framework based on Lie group theory to automatically discover and incorporate symmetries and conservation laws during model training.

-To summarise, \textbf{our contributions} are: \begin{itemize} \item A new regularisation term for learning discrete Lagrangians from snapshot data of motions.
-The regularisation guarantees that the learnt discrete Lagrangian can be efficiently employed in the numerical computation of trajectories. \item A novel framework to automatically identify symmetries and conservation laws while a discrete Lagrangian is learned.
+\item {\bf Numerical analysis informed learning.} We propose a novel methodology for learning inverse modified discrete Lagrangians from snapshot observations of motions.
+Our new regularisation term guarantees that the learned model can be efficiently employed in the computation of trajectories.

-\item The use of variational backward error analysis for learning discrete Lagrangians and symmetries.
+\item Use of variational backward error analysis in combination with the learnt discrete Lagrangian.

 \end{itemize}